meilisearch/documentation/learn/cookbooks/gcp.md

 ### 1. Make your domain name point to your instance IP

-If you want to use a custom domain name (or sub-domain), add a record to your domain name provider account.
+If you want to use a custom domain name (or sub-domain), add an `A record` in your domain name provider account.
 Otherwise, you can skip this step.

 ![The my-gcp-instance domain](/gcp/08.domain.png)